 Agent Steel is a Speed Metal band, formed in 1984 by lead vocalist John Cyriis.
-Cyriis came up with the name by channeling the idea of investigators (“Agents”, so to say) who dissect supernormal occurrences within the fabric of time and space, and came to the conclusion that projecting the campaign of the Agents through the arts would probably be best done through Heavy Metal music — and thus the legendary name known as AGENT STEEL was created.
+Cyriis came up with the name by channeling the idea of investigators (“Agents”, so to speak) who dissect supernormal occurrences within the fabric of time and space, and came to the conclusion that projecting the campaign of the Agents through the arts would probably be best done through Heavy Metal music — and thus the legendary name known as AGENT STEEL was created.
 (As of present day, however, John Cyriis came to the conclusion that he was wrong that it was best campaigned through Heavy Metal music).
 The first legal registration of the name (“AGENT STEEL”) was registered by Cyriis on July 23, 1984.

-First appearing under the name ‘Sanctuary,’ Agent Steel’s first incarnation recorded a demo in the studio, titled “144,000 Gone” in the summer of ’84, which was produced by Cyriis’ longtime friend Dan McConony, who is the band’s current manager as of 2020.
+First appearing under the name ‘Sanctuary,’ Agent Steel’s first incarnation recorded a demo in the studio, titled “144,000 Gone” in the summer of ’84, which was produced by Cyriis’ longtime friend Dan McConomy, who is the band’s current manager as of 2020.

 144,000 Gone was written by Cyriis when he was a guitarist in Sceptre, an underground metal band formed in Los Angeles in 1983 with his best friends, Tony and Phil Sardo.
 The lineup — whom Cyriis personally invited — comprised of drummer Chuck Profus, guitarists Bill Simmons and Mark Marshal, and bassist George Robb.
 They accepted the offer gratefully, but in the end only two out of the four who were invited stayed in the lineup until the group disbanded — for reasons unknown.